Sideshow Bob: Seasons 27–36

-Bob also makes a non-speaking cameo appearance in "The Nightmare After Krustmas" (season 28, 2016); he is amongst the crowd witnessing Krusty nearly drowning in a frozen lake while holding up a sign saying "Die Clown".
-He's had a major appearance in "Gone Boy" (season 29, 2017), when he tries to track down the whereabouts of Bart after he goes missing and is presumed dead.
-Bob finds Bart and proceeds to kill him and Milhouse, but saves them at the last minute due to the influence of the prison therapist's lessons of potentially moving on from wanting to kill Bart.
-The epilogue features an older Bob, now known as Elder Bob, being a lighthouse keeper and still having regrets of not killing Bart.
+Bob also makes a silent cameo in "The Nightmare After Krustmas" (season 28, 2016); as Krusty nearly drowns in a frozen lake, Bob stands among the crowd holding a sign that reads "Die Clown".

+In "Gone Boy" (season 29, 2017), Bob tries to locate Bart after he goes missing and is presumed dead.
+When Bob finds Bart, he prepares to kill him and Milhouse, but saves them at the last minute after recalling the prison therapist's lessons about moving on from his desire to kill Bart.
+The epilogue shows an older Bob working as a lighthouse keeper.
+It also shows him writing “DIE BART DIE” in the sand.
 In "The Fat Blue Line" (season 31, 2019), Bob escapes from prison once again, only to be hit by a rake truck.
-Several episodes later, in "Bobby, It's Cold Outside" (season 31, 2019), he is hired to play Santa Claus at a theme park, and later helps the Simpsons discover who is stealing everyone's Christmas gifts.
-Bob returned in a non-speaking cameo in "Meat Is Murder" (season 33, 2022), where he is seen signing the chests of citizens like Milhouse's father Kirk Van Houten at the celebration of Krusty Burger's 50th anniversary, a callback to the "Die Bart, Die" scene from "Cape Feare".
+Several episodes later, in "Bobby, It's Cold Outside" (season 31, 2019), he is hired to play Santa Claus at a theme park and later helps the Simpsons discover who is stealing everyone's Christmas gifts.

+Examples of Bob's brief appearances across seasons 32 and 33 include "I, Carumbus" (season 32, 2020), in which he is an Roman gladiator and is sliced in half by Obeseus (Homer).
+Later that season, in "Manger Things" (season 32, 2021), a Christmas card shows him holding a Bart-shaped present beneath the text "Just what you've always wanted".

+Bob makes another silent cameo in "Meat Is Murder" (season 33, 2022), where he writes “Die Kirk Die” on Kirk Van Houten's chest during the celebration of Krusty Burger's 50th anniversary—a callback to the “Die Bart, Die” scene from “Cape Feare”.

-In the "Treehouse of Horror XXXIV" segment "Ei8ht" (season 35, 2023), in an alternative ending to "Cape Feare", Bob realizes that Bart is stalling his death by making him sing Pinafore, and as a result, kills him, traumatizing Lisa.
-30 years later, the Springfield Police asks Professor Lisa Simpson to look into a series of murders committed by an unknown serial killer.
-Perplexed, Lisa seeks Bob's help, but Bob just mocks Lisa.
-Later, Lisa realizes she herself has done all the murders.
-Bob is transferred to another prison cell to find Lisa waiting for her, revealing that a split personality emerged after the death of Bart and that she had committed all those murders in hopes of going to prison with Bob.
+The "Treehouse of Horror XXXIV" segment "Ei8ht" (season 35, 2023) imagines an alternative ending to "Cape Feare" in which Bob realizes that Bart is using Pinafore to delay his death.
+Bob kills him, traumatizing Lisa.
+Thirty years later, Professor Lisa Simpson seeks help from the imprisoned Bob after Springfield police ask her to investigate a series of murders by an unknown serial killer.
+He taunts her with a cryptic clue, and Lisa later realizes that she committed all the murders herself.
+Bob is transferred to another prison cell and finds Lisa waiting for him.
+Lisa reveals that a split personality emerged after Bart's death and that she committed the murders in hopes of being imprisoned alongside Bob.
 To the music of H.M.S.
 Pinafore, Lisa gleefully slashes Bob to death.

-In Season 36’s "The Yellow Lotus", Bob has a minor role, as he is shown to be married and in the same resort with the Simpsons.
-When Marge tells Bob's wife about his previous deeds, she throws him off of a cliff, only for Bob to survive and talk with Sideshow Mel.
+In the season 36 episode "The Yellow Lotus", Bob appears in a supporting role as a married guest at the same resort as the Simpsons.
+He describes himself as a sociopath "with a slight touch of the narcissist" and is taking medication.
+When Marge tells Tasha about Bob's past crimes, Tasha throws him off a cliff.
+He survives and later talks with Sideshow Mel.